 The culture of proactiveness and motivation really hasn’t been firmly established in most organizations.
 I’ve conducted over a thousand interviews over the past few years and I’m profoundly disappointed, sometimes outright disgusted, by some of the applicants we have been talking to.

-We are not a sexy startup, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:
+We are not a trendy startup, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:

 - We have flexible working hours for the most part.